abaker421/11-note-taker/README.md

 ## Features

--Home page upon first open
+-Home page upon first open<br>
--Ability to create new notes or view old ones
+-Ability to create new notes or view old ones<br>
--Ability to delete notes
+-Ability to delete notes<br>
 -All page requests will lead to home page if invalid

 ## Documentation